Superrehtard/old_diaspora_wiki/Introduction-to-Our-Rspec-Convention.md

      let(:album)     {commands}

 This should be used for the majority of the tests.
-It sets up a method that lazily evaluates when its called, and once it is evaluated the output can be used for the remaineder of that test.
+It sets up a method that lazily evaluates when its called, and once it is evaluated the output can be used for the remainder of that test.
 For example:

      let (:user) {Factory.create :user}
      let (:msg) {user.post(:message)}